PharmGKB/PharmCAT/docs/Disclaimers.md

 1. All content is sourced from the [CPIC database](https://github.com/cpicpgx/cpic-data).

+## C. DPWG Recommendation

+1. PharmGKB annotates PGx-based drug dosing guidelines published by the [Royal Dutch Association for the Advancement of Pharmacy - Pharmacogenetics Working Group (DPWG)](https://www.knmp.nl/dossiers/farmacogenetica).
+PharmGKB curates allele function assignments and phenotype mappings from the DPWG to provide genotype specific DPWG guideline recommendations.
+Where possible, PharmGKB maps DPWG terms to CPIC terms, as outlined on [PharmGKB](https://www.pharmgkb.org/page/dpwgMapping).

+2. IMPORTANT: As of March 2022, gene information documents from the DPWG are no longer publicly available from the KNMP website.
+PharmGKB is currently providing PDF versions of these documents to users.
+These files were downloaded in February 2022.
+As such, it cannot be guaranteed that these documents match the mappings DPWG may use internally as there have been no publicly accessible updates since February 2022.

-## C. PharmCAT Exceptions to the CPIC Guideline Gene List
+## D. PharmCAT Exceptions to the CPIC Guideline Gene List

-1. PharmCAT does not determine CYP2D6, G6PD, MT-RNR1, or HLA genotypes from the vcf file, but genotypes for CYP2D6, G6PD, and MT-RNR1 can be provided to PharmCAT from an outside source and the corresponding phenotype and prescribing recommendations will be included in the generated report.
+1. PharmCAT does not determine CYP2D6, G6PD, MT-RNR1, HLA-A, or HLA-B genotypes from the vcf file, but genotypes for CYP2D6, G6PD, MT-RNR1, HLA-A, or HLA-B can be provided to PharmCAT from an outside source and the corresponding phenotype and prescribing recommendations will be included in the generated report.
+For the required format of the outside calls refer to [PharmCAT documentation](https://pharmcat.org).
-2. HLAs are currently not included in PharmCAT.

-## D. CPIC Guideline Disclaimers and Caveats
+## E. CPIC Guideline Disclaimers and Caveats

 1. A version of the following quoted disclaimer is part of each CPIC guideline and applies to the CPIC recommendations as used in PharmCAT.
 For the full description of potential benefits and risks, additional considerations (general and